rsksmart/devportal-1.0/content/rsk-devportal/kb/rootstock-rust.md

 }
 ```

+Run the below command to transfer an ERC20 Token:

 ```bash
 cd rootstock-rs
 PRIVATE_KEY=0x12... cargo run
 ```

-> Replace `PRIVATE_KEY` with your private key in the command above to run this program.
+> Note to replace `PRIVATE_KEY` with your private key in the command above to run this program.

 For more details, see the [complete code example](https://alloy.rs/examples/transactions/transfer_erc20.html)